8 photos

 Strong endorsement

-Our ground floor had a sitting area with fountain, large living room and dining room — absolutely incredible spaces.
-The second floor bedrooms and sitting area were equally impressive, but the rooftop terrace with plunge pool became our group's favorite spot.
-Our dedicated butler gave us an amazing tour of the underground tunnel system that connects the riads, explaining how guests hardly ever see staff members or housekeeping carts.
-The traditional hammam treatment was intense but wonderful, especially with the private cold plunge pool afterward.
+Our ground floor had a sitting area with a tiled fountain, a large living room, and a dining room that felt more like an aristocratic home than a hotel.
+The second floor bedrooms were equally striking, but it was the rooftop where we spent most of our time.
+Our butler gave us a tour of the underground tunnel system — seeing how staff move invisibly below while everything above stays pristine is genuinely fascinating.
+The traditional hammam was intense in the best way, and the private cold plunge pool afterward was perfect.

 Strong endorsement